davidonete/tiled_integration_plugin/tilemaps/utitilemapinstance.md

 **C++** &#9989; **Blueprint** &#9989;

-Called when the tile map instance has been loaded.
+Called when the Tile Map Instance has been loaded.

 ### OnTick (Overrideable)

 **C++** &#9989; **Blueprint** &#9989;

-Called when the tile map instance ticks.
+Called when the Tile Map Instance ticks.

 **Arguments**
 - **DeltaTime:** Time (in seconds) since last tick.